dependabot/dependabot-core/pub/README.md

    * `dart pub` in general doesn't read versions numbers from git, so upgrade logic is limited to upgrading to what the 'ref' is pointing to.
    * If you pin to a specific revision in `pubspec.yaml` dependabot will not find upgrades.
-   * If you give a branch in `pubspec.yaml` dependabot will upgrade to the latest revision that branch is pointing to, and update pubspec.lock accordingly.
+   * If you give a branch in `pubspec.yaml` dependabot will upgrade to the latest revision that branch is pointing to, and update `pubspec.lock` accordingly.
- - No support for security advisory integration.
+ - Security updates currently bump to the latest version.
+If the latest version is vulnerable, no update will happen (even if an earlier version could be used).
+Changing the upgrade strategy to use the minimum non-vulnerable version is tracked in https://github.com/dependabot/dependabot-core/issues/5391.
- - If the version found is ignored (by dependabot config) no update will happen (even if, an earlier version could be used)
+ - If the version found is ignored (by dependabot config) no update will happen (even if an earlier version could be used)
  - Limited metadata support (just retrieves the repository link).
  - No support for auhtentication of private package repositories (mostly a configuration issue).
  - `updated_dependencies_after_full_unlock` only allows updating to a later version, if the latest version that is mutually compatible with other dependencies is the latest version of the said package.
 This is a dependabot limitation.